Working with datasets in ClearML

 You can load new data into an existing dataset.

-In the example, File Server is used to store the data.
-You can configure ClearML Server to work with any storage, such as connect Selectel object storage.
+In the example, File Server is used for data storage.
+You can configure ClearML Server to work with any storage, for example, connect Selectel object storage.

-Sample script for loading data into a dataset:
+An example script to load data into a dataset:

 import os